 The Terms of Reference is currently being reviewed.

 MRFVN membership is inclusive and consists of interested service providers and community leaders who are committed to supporting the women of our community to access family violence specialist services.
 CVPCP is proud to support this network and representatives include Macedon Ranges Shire Council, Cobaw, Macedon Ranges Health, Kyneton District Health, Centre for Non-violence, Police, Zonta and Department of Education and Training.

 The Macedon Ranges Family Violence Network develops an action plan each year to guide their work.
 Please click on the video below to view some of their activities over the last 2 years.

 The “Making HERstory” Leadership forum had 60 participants identifying as female and non binary, from schools across the Macedon Ranges.
 The students heard from inspiring young female speakers and explored the concept of leadership, and built their leadership skills and opportunities.
 The “Making HERstory” Leadership forum was also a celebration of our regional female leaders and affirmation of the importance of increasing female leadership at a local, regional, national and global level where men still dominate in decision making roles.
 A short report is available.

 16 Days of Activism

-There are many activities happening in the Macedon Ranges Shire for the 16 Days of Activism 2019.
-Click here for details.
+There were many activities happening in the Macedon Ranges Shire for the 16 Days of Activism 2019.
+Click here for the case study, 2019.